Is Shopify Down? (Live Status & Fixes)

 1. Failed CSV Upload

-Uploading CSV files in bulk, errors in files in terms of columns or corrupt CSV files can also raise red signals for you.
+Uploading CSV files in bulk, errors in files in terms of columns, or corrupt CSV files can also raise red flags for you.

 Bonus Tips To Follow If Shopify Is Down